 Creating branded graphics also makes it easier for your posts to stand out on Pinterest and get recognized by your fans.
 Not only do consistently branded graphics look more professional, but they also build credibility and show that you care about the quality of your content.

 Here’s an example of a set of branded blog post graphics using the Citrus Desktop Canva Pinterest Templates included in our membership.

-Some people may call Pinterest a social media networks, but it’s really more of a search engine than it is a social network.
+Some people may call Pinterest a social media network, but it’s really more of a search engine than it is a social network.
 People are literally searching Pinterest every single day looking for #allthethings… fall outfits, keto recipes, blog tips, home office decor inspiration – you can find it on Pinterest.
-That means if you want YOUR content to be found on Pinterest, you have to keep in mind what people are searching for and use specific key words in your pin descriptions to help them find it.
-So rather than just pinning your blog post graphic and calling it a day, take 15 seconds to add a description that includes key words that are relevant to what your target audience would be searching for on Pinterest.
+That means if you want YOUR content to be found on Pinterest, you have to keep in mind what people are searching for and use specific keywords in your pin descriptions to help them find it.
+So rather than just pinning your blog post graphic and calling it a day, take 15 seconds to add a description that includes keywords that are relevant to what your target audience would be searching for on Pinterest.